isomorphic-software/smartclient-docs/classes/EditPane.md

 This feature can be disabled by either setting this property or [EditProxy.persistCoordinates](EditProxy.md#attr-editproxypersistcoordinates) to `false`.
 This property affects all nodes within the EditContext whereas the latter property affects children of a single node.

-In some use-cases, like Reify, coordinates should not be persisted except when a component explicitly enables this feature.
+In some use-cases, like VisualBuilder, coordinates should not be persisted except when a component explicitly enables this feature.
 By setting this property to `null` no component will persist coordinates of children unless `EditProxy.persistCoordinates` is explicitly set to `true`.

 **Flags**: IR